openharmony/docs/en/application-dev/reference/apis/js-apis-data-preferences.md

 ## Preferences

-Provides methods for obtaining and modifying data.
+Provides APIs for obtaining and modifying data.

 Before calling any method of **Preferences**, you must obtain a **Preferences** instance by using [data_preferences.getPreferences](#data_preferencesgetpreferences).